top of page

 Search

-• Writer's pictureClaire Norton MBaCC
+Writer's pictureClaire Norton MBaCC

-Sleep and infertility, what's the link?
+Sleep and infertility, does it matter?

 Over the years that I have assisted women who are actively trying to conceive, I have been astounded by the lack of inquiry into the patients' sleeping habits.
 Sometimes I am the first person to ask about a patient's sleep (or lack thereof), despite the fact that the patient has seen multiple doctors, consultants, and even undergone countless treatments.